 “Your loves, as mine to you” (Shakespeare again)

 These inspirations are especially evident in his own epic poems.
-Abdiel’s signature work, Elijah, reimagines the great Old-Testament prophet’s ministry and miracles, while his “little epic”, Obama’s Dream, takes the former president on a night-time journey of transformation while exposing the destructive traits of empire handed over to Donald Trump!
+Abdiel’s signature work, Elijah, reimagines the great Old-Testament prophet’s ministry and miracles, while his “little epic”, Obama’s Dream, takes the former president on a night-time journey of transformation and shows the predations of empire Obama would hand over to Donald Trump!

 Political theatre is also seen through the lens of poetry in Verses Versus Empire, Abdiel’s three-volume series covering in turn the Bush, Obama, and Trump eras.
 His other collections include Well Versed: To Shakespeare, Poets, and the Performing Arts, which features poems voiced by famed British actors in BBC broadcasts, among them Kenneth Branagh, Judi Dench, and Mark Rylance.